 Of course I can run one for you.
-My Offsites 101 pages give you the flavour of what I do and how I approach offsites.
+My Offsites 101 book gives you the flavour of what I do and how I approach offsites.
 And you can talk to me about booking one here (just follow that link and book in a 10 minute call and we’ll kick off the process).

 Here’s some useful information about making a great offsite happen (this is stuff that I didn’t write, but it’s all true!).